 For example, entering the following line in the Script Window will generate a pop-up window titled Check Sign of X and ask the user the Yes/No question Should X be positive? with the options Yes, No, and Cancel as clickable buttons.
 If Yes is selected, xpos will be assigned a value of 1.
 If No is selected, xpos will be assigned the value 0.
-If Cancel is selected, xpos will be assigned the value 0, #Command Error! will be printed, and script execution will stop.
+If Cancel is selected, #Command Error! will be printed, and script execution will stop.